alephium/docs/docs/wallet/Desktop-Wallet-Guide.md

 - You have created a "hidden wallet" with the passphrase _letsUnlockAHiddenWallet_.
 You have transferred 900 ALPH to it.
 - You have created yet another "hidden wallet" with the passphrase _youCanNeverGuessThat!_.
 You have transferred the remaining 9'000 ALPH to it.

 An attacker threatens you to reveal the password to your _My Alephium Wallet_ wallet.
 You give it and the attacker steals the 100 ALPH in it.
 The attacker notices that the wallet offers the Passphrase feature and once again threatens you to reveal any additional Passphrases.
 At this point, you can deny that you use this feature and there will be no way for the attacker to prove whether you use it or not.
 Nevertheless, you decide to give them the passphrase _letsUnlockAHiddenWallet_ and the attacker steals the 900 ALPH.
-The attacker is happy that they stole all your funds and leaves you in peace.
+Convinced that they have stolen all your funds, the attacker is no longer interested in extorting you.
 You have successfully managed to secure your safety and most of your funds' safety.

 ### Best practices when using a Passphrase